hadleythomasCen/terraform/README.md

+This is the code from this morings session.

 # Learn Terraform - Lambda functions and API Gateway

 AWS Lambda functions and API gateway are often used to create serverless